Want to know one the best gifts you can give your kids for Christmas—beyond the gifts you wrap and place under the tree?

 Merry Christmas from all of us at the National Center for Fathering.

 We want to hear from you.
 Are there unique ways you’ve “given yourself” to a child for Christmas?
-Please share your ideas with other dads by leaving a comment below or on our Facebook page.
+Please share your ideas with other dads by leaving a comment on our Facebook page.